aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/02-non-upgradeable-contracts.md

-# Writing a Non-Upgradabe Contract
+# Writing a Non-Upgradabe Plugin Contract

 :::note
 Work in progress